shieber/pmphlt/README.md

 - Tags are automatically generated from post front matter
 - Tag pages are created using `scripts/generate_tag_pages.py`
 - Tag index is available at `/tags.html`
+- Posts from The Ground Truth are tagged with "groundtruth" for identification

 ### Images
 - Store images in `assets/` organized by year/month